qaisjp/compsoc.github.io/index.md

 This Website
 ------------

-If you'd like to improve this website, it is hosted on GitHub pages, in the repository [Compsocs/compsocs.github.io](http://github.com/CompSocs/compsocs.github.io).
+If you'd like to improve this website, it is hosted on GitHub Pages, in the repository [Compsocs/compsocs.github.io](http://github.com/CompSocs/compsocs.github.io).
 Send a pull request, and ping `barrucadu` (among others) in the channel if